chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``particle nonlinear tolerance`` parameter controls particle dynamics' nonlinear tolerance.
 The nonlinear solver won't have converged until the residual on the dynamics equations of all the particles is smaller than this threshold.

 * The ``alpha`` parameter is the relaxation parameter used when solving the dynamics equation of the particle.

-* The ``fluid density`` parameter is the fluid density used in the force calculation of the resolved CFD-DEM.
-This parameter is redundant with others in the solver and will be removed in the upcoming code modification.

 * The subsection ``gravity`` defines the value of the gravity used in the simulation.
 This gravity can be defined as a function that evolves in time and space.
 Each component of the ``Function expression`` corresponds respectively to its magnitude in X, Y, and Z.